neftonjin/art-gallery-shop-app/README.md

   macaulam, https://github.com/macaulam

   ![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)

+## Description
+  This web-application provides a platform for artists to showcase their artwork in a secure and accessible manner.
+By facilitating the upload and display of visual media in a user-friendly format, it offers a valuable resource for both established and emerging artists seeking to promote their work.
+The application requires authentication via a user name and password, which enhances security and ensures the privacy of the users' content.
+While the current version does not feature a delete button, work is underway to implement this feature in future versions.
+This web-application is an innovative and effective solution for artists seeking to expand their online presence and showcase their work.

 ## User Story
     As an artist I want to develop a web-application where I can securly login and upload my artwork.
 The uploaded artwork will be then displayed in an image gallery on my profile page.